sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 Collection and Channel

-The collection model makes threat intel available upon request by users while the channel model pushes threat intel to users from a central server.
+The collection model makes threat intelligence available upon request by users while the channel model pushes threat intelligence to users from a central server.

 </details>